 The Government has allocated more than $23 million for myrtle rust research since mid-2017.
-The Myrtle Rust Strategic Science Advisory Group (SSAG) has developed a Myrtle Rust Science Plan to be used by all New Zealanders as a guide to what science will be most valuable for the management of myrtle rust.
+The Myrtle Rust Strategic Science Advisory Group (SSAG) developed a Myrtle Rust Science Plan to be used by all New Zealanders as a guide to what science will be most valuable for the management of myrtle rust.

 Surge investment in research to generate long-term solutions to combat myrtle rust - $5 million over three years.

-This investment is being managed by the New Zealand’s Biological Heritage National Science Challenge.
+This investment is being managed by New Zealand’s Biological Heritage National Science Challenge.
 It will accelerate the work already being done by government agencies, councils, research providers, Māori and interest groups.

 Manaaki Whenua Landcare Research “beyond myrtle rust: towards ecosystem resilience” - $13 million over five years.